Kalahi: A handcrafted, grassroots cultural LLM evaluation suite for Filipino: Introduction

 Multilingual evaluation datasets for under-resourced and under-represented languages have been developed through adapting open-source English-language datasets by means of automatic or manual translation \cite{conneau-etal-2018-xnli,ponti-etal-2020-xcopa,doddapaneni-etal-2023-towards, nguyen-etal-2024-seallms}, inadvertently introducing English biases to such evaluations.
 Models exhibiting such biases may cause certain groups of users to distrust such systems \cite{Haoyue2024FactorsII}, lowering their adoption and overall accessibility in some societies.
 Thus, there is a need for evaluations that can determine if LLMs are not just usable and safe, but also \textit{culturally} helpful and harmless to the societies and regions they are deployed in.

 To bridge this gap, we present \textsc{Kalahi},\footnote{\textbf{K}ultural na \textbf{A}nalisis ng \textbf{L}LMs sa \textbf{A}ting Pagpapa\textbf{H}alaga at \textbf{I}dentidad (Cultural Analysis of LLMs on Our Values and Identity).
 The Filipino word \textit{kalahi} (noun) means `someone from the same people, race, or origin'.
-This reflects our core belief that cultural evaluations should aim to test if an LLM can respond as if it `belongs' or `acts like' a member of a particular group of people or culture. } a high-quality, manually-crafted cultural dataset to determine LLMs’ abilities to provide relevant responses to culturally-specific situations that Filipinos face in their day-to-day lives.
+This reflects our core belief that cultural evaluations should aim to test if an LLM can respond as if it `belongs' or `acts like' a member of a particular group of people or culture. } a high-quality, manually-crafted cultural dataset that is part of SEA-HELM\footnote{\href{https://leaderboard.sea-lion.ai/}{https://leaderboard.sea-lion.ai/}} and designed to determine LLMs’ abilities to provide relevant responses to culturally-specific situations that Filipinos face in their day-to-day lives.

 While we recognise that many culturally relevant benchmarks have been developed, few seem to account for the nuance and granularity required to accurately represent the lived experiences of individuals. \textsc{Kalahi} accounts for this by providing an enriched query context (see Section \ref{Methodology}).
 To ensure the cultural significance and groundedness, we employ prompt writers and validators who are native speakers from the Philippines.
 They also come from diverse income, education, and language backgrounds to ensure comprehensive representation across Filipino society.
 The handcrafted dataset includes 150 situationally-enriched prompts and culturally relevant and irrelevant responses that cover shared Filipino cultural knowledge and values.
 We also provide two evaluation strategies: multiple-choice question-answering and open-ended generation.